 UA Guidelines & Application

-Over the last 18 years, the Universal Access Community Endowment Scholarship supported over 1,700 students.
+Since its creation, the Universal Access Community Endowment Scholarship has supported over 1,900 students.
 These students were not eligible for federal or state funding– oftentimes because their income exceeded eligibility limits, yet they still needed financial assistance to complete their studies and graduate.
 Since late fall 2014, Galveston College Foundation raised significant sums for the Universal Access Community Endowment and individual scholarships.
 Thanks to consistent generosity from the Galveston community, area foundations, and businesses, the Universal Access Community Endowment upgraded tuition support annually.

 In fall 2020, the Foundation directors increased and expanded use of the one-time UA+ award for non-tuition needs, e.g. books, online access codes, licensing fees, etc. to $35 per semester hour with a lifetime limit of $2,100 beginning spring 2021.
 The UA+ voucher may be used during any semester as long student remains in good academic standing.
 The UA+ award is extended to UA students enrolled in a GC baccalaureate program, e.g. Healthcare Management.